flashbots/suave-geth/suave/README.md

 | Inputs | None |
 | Outputs | bytes |

-Outputs the confidential inputs passed in with the off-chain transaction.
+Outputs the confidential inputs passed in with the confidential computation request.

 NOTE: currently all precompiles have access to the data passed in.
 This might change in the future.